agun36/demo-cohort12/README.md

 # demo-cohort12
-This is a demo project for c12 for learning session on git and github
+This is a demo project for c12 live learning session on git and github